shopware/admin-api-reference/docs/guides/Quick Start/03-media-handling.md

+---
+stoplight-id: c042ae0cd330f
+---

 # Media Handling

-A common task when performing product imports is the upload / creation of product images.
+A common task when performing product imports is the upload/creation of product images.

-In Shopware this is handled in a two-step process, which allows for the separation between writing the associations between media objects and uploading the actual data.
+In Shopware, this is handled in a two-step process, which allows for the separation between writing the associations between media objects and uploading the actual data.

 1. Create a media entity associated with a product entity
 2. Attach resource data to the media object
     1. Either reference an image resource via URL or
     2. Upload the resource directly

-In the following, we'll go through these steps in more detail.
-Make sure you've read the [Writing Entities](writing-entities/README.md) guide and especially the section on writing [Product Data](writing-entities/product-data.md#media-handling) before proceeding.
+In the following, we will go through these steps in more detail.
+Before proceeding, ensure you have gone through the section on writing [Product Data](02-product-management.md).

 ## 1. Create a media entity associated with a product entity